microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 When dealing with deeply nested brackets in VS Code, it can be painful to figure out which brackets match and which do not.

-To solve this problem, the popular extension [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2) by [CoenraadS](https://github.com/CoenraadS) assigns each bracket pair a color to indicate its nesting level.
-It has over 3 million installs (plus 6 million installs of its [predecessor](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer)) and is a prime example of VS Code's customizability.

-We are pleased to see that the Visual Studio Code Marketplace offers many more such community-provided extensions, all of which help identify matching bracket pairs in very creative ways (such as [Rainbow Brackets](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), [Subtle Match Brackets](https://marketplace.visualstudio.com/items?itemName=rafamel.subtle-brackets), [Bracket Highlighter](https://marketplace.visualstudio.com/items?itemName=Durzn.brackethighlighter), [Blockman](https://marketplace.visualstudio.com/items?itemName=leodevbro.blockman) or [Bracket Lens](https://marketplace.visualstudio.com/items?itemName=wraith13.bracket-lens))!
+To solve this problem, [ConraadS](https://github.com/CoenraadS) developed the [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) extension and published it in 2016 to the VS Code Marketplace.
+This extension became very popular and now has over 6 million installs.
+To address performance and accuracy problems ConraadS followed up with a [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2) which now also has over 3 millions of installs.

+The bracket pair colorizer is a good example of the power of VS Code's extensibility and makes heavy use of the VS Code [Decoration API](https://code.visualstudio.com/api/references/vscode-api#TextEditor.setDecorations) to colorize the brackets and to show the scope lines.

 ![Comparing Colorization On vs. Off](./on-off-comparison.drawio.svg)

+We are pleased to see that the VS Code Marketplace offers many more such community-provided extensions, all of which help identify matching bracket pairs in very creative ways (such as [Rainbow Brackets](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), [Subtle Match Brackets](https://marketplace.visualstudio.com/items?itemName=rafamel.subtle-brackets), [Bracket Highlighter](https://marketplace.visualstudio.com/items?itemName=Durzn.brackethighlighter), [Blockman](https://marketplace.visualstudio.com/items?itemName=leodevbro.blockman) or [Bracket Lens](https://marketplace.visualstudio.com/items?itemName=wraith13.bracket-lens))!
+This variety of extensions shows that there is a real desire by VS Code users to get better support for brackets.

-Unfortunately, the original Bracket Pair Colorizer extension has a serious performance problem: When inserting a single bracket at the beginning of the infamous [checker.ts](https://github.com/microsoft/TypeScript/blob/8362a0f929d74ff46828016ec67c05744a8dbb3c/src/compiler/checker.ts) file, it takes about 10 seconds until the colors of the bracket pairs update.
+Unfortunately, the original Bracket Pair Colorizer extension has a serious performance problem with large files: When inserting a single bracket at the beginning of the infamous [checker.ts](https://github.com/microsoft/TypeScript/blob/8362a0f929d74ff46828016ec67c05744a8dbb3c/src/compiler/checker.ts) file (which has about 42k lines and a size of 2.5 MB), it takes about 10 seconds until the colors of the bracket pairs update.
 During these 10 seconds of processing, the extension host process burns at 100% CPU and all features that are powered by extensions, such as auto-completion or diagnostics, stop functioning.
-Thanks to VS Code's architecture however, the UI remains responsive!
+[Thanks to VS Code's architecture however](https://code.visualstudio.com/api/advanced-topics/extension-host#stability-and-performance), the UI remains responsive!

+CoenraadS was aware of this and to increase speed and accuracy the version 2 of the extension reused the token and bracket parsing engine from VS Code.
+However, the performance problem stayed.

 Notice how long it takes until the colors reflect the new nesting levels after inserting `{` at the beginning:

 ![Extension needs more than 10 seconds to process text changes in checker.ts](./checker_ts-extension.gif)

+While we would have loved to just improve the performance of the existing extension, the asynchronous communication between the renderer and the extension-host severly limits how fast bracket bair colorization can be.
+In particular, bracket pair colors should not be requested asynchronously as soon as they appear in the viewport, as this would have caused visible flickering.
+A more detailed analysis of the advantages and disadvantages of each approach can be found [here](https://github.com/microsoft/vscode/issues/128465#issuecomment-879089188).

-We reimplemented the extension in the core of VS Code and brought this time down to less than a millisecond - in this particular example, that is more than 10,000 times faster!
+Instead, we reimplemented the extension in the core of VS Code and brought this time down to less than a millisecond - in this particular example, that is more than 10,000 times faster!

-While we would have loved to just improve the performance of the extension instead, [we don't think the asynchronous communication between the renderer and the extension-host would have allowed that kind of speedup](https://github.com/microsoft/vscode/issues/128465#issuecomment-879089188).

 Now, updates are no longer noticeable, even for files with hundreds of thousands of bracket pairs!
 Notice how the bracket-color in line 42,788 reflects the new nesting level immediately after typing `{` in line 2: